mabhijithn/channelselect/README.md

 # wesn_tools
-This repo holds useful functions in emulationa and analysis of Wireless EEG Sensor Networks
+This repo holds useful functions in emulation and analysis of Wireless EEG Sensor Networks.